WiWeb-NL/Workflow-ai/.github/CONTRIBUTING.md

 ## Adding New Blocks and Tools

-Sim Studio is built in a modular fashion where blocks and tools extend the platform's functionality.
+Visual Workflow AI is built in a modular fashion where blocks and tools extend the platform's functionality.
 To maintain consistency and quality, please follow the guidelines below when adding a new block or tool.

 ### Where to Add Your Code